Updated January 10, 2022

 - The damage that pets could cause to your pristine Lakewood Ranch rental home.

-- The danger or risk posed by the type of pet you might permit (such as dogs or ferrets).
+- The danger or risk posed by the type of pet you might permit.

 - The noise concerns that come with pets—and close proximity to neighbors!